battlecode/battlecode21/client/visualizer/README.md

 ```sh
 $ npm run prod
 ```
-This will bundle up all of the assets you want in the `bc20` folder.
+This will bundle up all of the assets you want in the `out` folder.
 You can then embed the client in any web page you want:

-- Mount the assets in `bc20` at `/bc20/` on your webserver.
+- Mount the assets in `out` at `/out/` on your webserver.
-- `<script src="/bc20/app.js"></script>`
+- `<script src="/out/app.js"></script>`
 - `<script>window.battlecode.mount(document.getElementById('battlecode-div'))</script>`

 You now have a copy of the battlecode client running on your web page.
 See `src/app.ts` and `src/config.ts` to learn about the client's API.